 We accept graduate applications in twelve major fields of study; as you will see on the linked individual faculty pages, our intersecting and developing research interests reach well beyond those.

 The PhD Program page is the starting place for prospective and current doctoral students.
 Here you will find detailed information including a handbook outlining the program curriculum and requirements and descriptions of what our current students are working on.

-The MA Program page offers curriculum guidelines for currently-enrolled students and prospective applicants to the Fifth Year MA and Open Graduate Education programs for Brown students.
+The MA Program page offers curriculum guidelines for currently-enrolled MA students and prospective applicants to the Fifth Year MA and Open Graduate Education programs for Brown students.
 Please note that applications for the terminal MA program in History are no longer being accepted as of November 2018.

 Fellowships and Financial aid provides an overview of major internal and external sources of funding.